meirohayon83/angular-Project/README.md

 server:

 connect to mongoDB.
-resister with validation +  send mail to the new user. login + validation. forget password. update user profile.
+register with validation +  send mail to the new user. login + validation. forget password. update user profile.